NathanCDay/new_site/content/post/2019-11-02-rstudio-shortcuts-for-laptop-productivity.md

 <kbd class="item-cat">Control</kbd> + <kbd class="item-cat">2</kbd>

-Moving the active cursor to the Console is great all things interactive.
+Moving the active cursor to the Console is great for all things interactive.

 #### Editor

 <kbd class="item-cat">Control</kbd> + <kbd class="item-cat">1</kbd>

-Of course you eventualy have to move back.
-Remembering "one, two" pattern for back and forth was helpful.
+Of course you'll have to move back.
+Remembering the "one, two" pattern for was helpful.

 #### Terminal

 <kbd class="item-cat">Option</kbd> + <kbd class="item-cat">Shift</kbd> + <kbd class="item-cat">T</kbd>

-This one was harder for me to remember becasue it wasn't in the <kbd class="item-cat">Control,</kbd> + <kbd class="item-cat">#</kbd> pattern.
+This one was harder for me to remember becasue it wasn't in the <kbd class="item-cat">Control</kbd> + <kbd class="item-cat">#</kbd> pattern.
 But I use the `git` CLI a lot, so I had to learn it.

-### Switch between tabs
+### Switch between Editor tabs

 <kbd class="item-cat">Control</kbd> + <kbd class="item-cat">Option</kbd> + <kbd class="item-cat">l/r arrows</kbd>